innovationOUtside/vce-generic-guide/local_vce_detailed.md

 From the *Run a new container* dialogue, use settings of the following form:

-- *container name:* use the lower case pattern `{modulecode}vce`; for example, `ab123vce`
+- *container name:* {{container_name}} (all lower case)

-- *ports:* a mapping from the port number inside the container (for example, against `:8888/tcp` for a conventional Jupyter server) onto an location you can access in your browser; use host port 0 to randomly allocate a port, or a port number `8NNN` derived from the module code, (for `example 8123` for `AB123`).
+- *ports:* a mapping from the port number inside the container (for example, against `:8888/tcp` for a conventional Jupyter server) onto an location you can access in your browser; use host port 0 to randomly allocate a port, or a port number `8NNN` derived from the module code, (for example, {{'`8' + NCODE + '`'}}).

-- *volumes:* using the file dialogue (click on the three dots) select the folder you want to share into the container from your host computer, such as the folder you created in subsection 4.2.
-This folder can be shared by mounting it against a path of the form `/home/ou/AB123-YYX` inside the container (use your module code).
+- *volumes:* using the file dialogue (click on the three dots) select the folder you want to share into the container from your host computer, such as the folder you created in your home computer documents folder previously.
+This folder can be shared by mounting it against the path {{vce_homedir}} inside the container (use your module code).

 Note: the path inside the container is case sensitive.
-Use the upper case presentation code for the path inside the container.
-So for example, for the October 2023 presentation of AB123, the path would be: `/home/ou/AB123-23J`
+Use upper case for the module directory inside the container.

 ```{figure} md_assets/media/image10.png
 :name: docker_desktop_new_container_settings_2